cheveron/jira2flare/README.md

 The script requires __Curl__, __Java__ and __Saxon__. __Curl__ should already be installed as part of your OS unless you are using a version of Windows earlier than Windows 10.
 You can get __Java__ from https://java.com/ and you can get __Saxon__ from http://saxon.sourceforge.net/.

-The script expects a Jira custom field with the name "Release Notes".
+The script expects a Jira custom field with the name `Release Notes`.
 You can edit the XSL to change the information that is pulled from the Jira XML and how it is formatted.

-Download the contents of this repository and make sure Saxon is in the Java CLASSPATH.
+Download the contents of this repository and make sure Saxon is in the Java `CLASSPATH` environment variable.

 ## Get a Jira API key.